What are the most impactful network detection and response use cases in enterprise security?

 Why this matters:

-- Visibility is unified across AWS, Azure, GCP, and on-prem environments
+- Visibility unifies AWS, Azure, GCP, and data center environments

 - Suspicious service-to-service communication becomes detectable

-- Identity-based controls can be verified through observed access, not assumed configuration
+- Identity-based controls can be verified through observed behavior

 Proactive Network Threat Detection with NetWitness® NDR